FlyingRossolini/YARG/README.md

 * Maintenance tracking for pumps.
 * Inventory tracking of chemicals; interface for automatic procurement of chems when in-stock amount reaches threshold?

+## Automation Considerations
+* Grow room environmental conditions (temp and humidity) recorded and adjusted if they are outside parameters.
+If humidity too high, turn on dehumidifier.
+If humidity too low, turn on humidifier.
+Same idea with the room temp.
+All external applicances will be controlled via Sonoff S31 Lite reflased with Tasmota, controlled via MQTT.
+(TO-DO)
+* Reservoir temperature recorded and adjusted, same principle as above except pump reservoir contents through external aquiarium heater or water chiller (TO-DO)
+* Chemical jars are mixed on individual schedule.
+4 wire Arctic F8 fans are commanded to spin at certain rpm (depandant on amount of chemical remaining in jar) rpm measured back.

 ## Software Design Considerations
 * MVC design pattern, C# (VS2019 .Net5), Bootstrap, JQuery, Plotly javascript libraries.
-* Compiled for ARM64 linux and installed on RPI3 + nginx
+* Compiled for ARM64 linux and installed on RPI3 + nginx.
+(RPI3 is what I had laying around at the time.
+And yes, a .net5 app can be deployed on it and it runs reasonably well!)
 * Database - MariaDB on RPI4
-* Authentication - local user account + Google sign-on via Micorosft Identity
+* Authentication - local user account + Google sign-on via Micorosft Identity.
+Add other 3rd party sign-ons (fb, microsoft, etc)
 * No Entity Framework tyvm.
+If that's your bag, that's awesome.
+My beef with EF is purely personal.
+* At the end of the day, I needed a project where I could ... keep relevant I guess?
+Trying to keep the old skills honed up and learn a few new things along the way.

+## Microcontroller Design Considerations
+* ESP32s will be interfacing with the outisde world; controlling relays for solenoids, perstaltic pumps, circulatory pumps.
+* ATMega will measure pH and EC via Atlas Scientific sensors, isolation board.
+ATMega serial comms to ESP32, relay info back to server.
+* YARG server communicates to ESP32 via MQTT (SSL)
+* ESP32 communicates to YARG server via webapi (SSL part is TO-DO)

 ## Grow Room
-* Current setup is a 4' x 5' physical room - each pot (up to 4) will house a plant that will occupy a 2' x 2' area.
+* Current setup is a 4' x 5' physical room - a pot (up to 4) will house a plant that will occupy a 2' x 2' area.
 Each plant will have a Spider Farmer SF1000 led grow light mounted directly above it.
+Grow lights will be turned on/off via the app at prescribed intervals.
 * Environmental elements (temperature & humidity) are monitored and adjusted if they fall outside of control limits.
 ![room](https://user-images.githubusercontent.com/104273089/183456428-f9fa0bb5-8f7b-4a57-be50-5460d07d6436.jpg)